FriendSoftwareLabs/presence/janus/README.md

 }
 ```

-friend must have server settings to enable streaming workgroups.
+Friend must have server settings to enable streaming workgroups.
 How this is done is left as an exercise to the reader.